May in Warsaw: ideas and tips for making the most of your spring in Warsaw

 Are you going out for lunch with a group of friends or family, but everyone wants something different?
 Sounds familiar?
 Food halls will settle restaurant selection fights.
 They offer a wide variety of ethnic cuisines and local restaurant concepts.
 A great solution for breakfast, lunch, or dinner in a group – everyone orders from a different restaurant and eats at a common table.
 Click here to read our post featuring food halls in Warsaw (Elektrownia Powiśle, Hala Koszyki, Browary Warszawskie – Warsaw Breweries, Fabryka Norblina).

 After long months of autumn and winter, Warsaw is bursting with intense green!
 The city comes alive with trees and flowers blooming wherever you look.
-In addition to the famous Łazienki Park (which we recommend visiting outside the weekend to avoid crowds), we recommend a walk in the Gardens of the Royal Castle, a historic park – Ogród Krasińskich in the city center or the Szczęśliwicki Park in Ochota where the outdoor swimming pool will be open in summer.
+In addition to the famous Łazienki Park (which we recommend visiting outside the weekend to avoid crowds), we recommend a walk in the Gardens of the Royal Castle, a historic park – Ogród Krasińskich in the city center, or the Szczęśliwicki Park in Ochota, where the outdoor swimming pool will be open in summer.
 It’s also fun to visit two roof gardens in Warsaw, in the Powiśle district: the roof garden of the Warsaw University Library and a small garden on the rooftop of the Copernicus Science Center.
 You can read our tips about 15 parks in Warsaw worth visiting in our post: Discover green Warsaw: charming parks and gardens in the Warsaw area to enjoy the beauty of nature.

 Indoor playgrounds and soft play centers in Warsaw